 Classifying employees incorrectly is the most common payroll error.
 A business has different types of employees such as permanent employees, temporary employees, and independent contractors.

 It is important for a business to classify them properly for tax purposes since errors are subject to wage losses for these employees.
+If you getting outlook error like [pii_email_ddb7b0ca0f8cb4d23f14] clicke on the link and let get solution.

 These are the most common payroll mistakes.
 Payroll errors cannot be avoided completely but these can be avoided by proper planning to handle such mistakes in the future of your business.